Make money make sense

-A total of 111,244 switches were completed that month – the highest monthly figure so far this year.
+A total of 128,199 switches were completed that month – the highest monthly figure of 2025.
+The last three months of 2025 had the highest quarterly switching record, with 350,114 switches total.

 Here, Which? looks at which banks proved most popular, what to consider before switching, and where you can get a cash incentive to move.

-The table shows the number of switches that have taken place in 2025 so far.
+The table shows the number of switches that have taken place in 2025.

-While July was the busiest month of 2025 so far, CASS hasn’t yet released the bank-by-bank breakdown for that period.
+While October was the busiest month of 2025, CASS hasn’t yet released the bank-by-bank breakdown for that period.

-All of the banks in our table saw a net increase in customers over the first three months of the year.
+All of the banks in our table saw a net increase in customers over this three month period.

 | Provider | Net switching gains |